Incubaid/gitea-kanban/docs/itsyouonline.md

 git checkout iyo
 ```

-3 - Make sure you have installed npm libraries and edited `src/http-common.js` file as in [Running](./running.md)
+3 - Make sure you have installed npm libraries and edited `src/http-common.js` file to set `baseUrl` to refer to your gitea server url as in [Running](./running.md)

 4 - Build the kanban to be served in production `npm run build`